 The Asian longhorned beetle is a major problem in Germany, Austria, England and Italy.

 Until recently, southern pine beetle with its associated blue-stained wood was considered to be restricted largely to the southeastern states.
 But it has been found as far north as Connecticut.

 SPB is not a species of federal regulatory concern.
 Still, the Connecticut Department of Energy and Environmental Protection’s (DEEP) foresters want to contain it.

-Foresters in southeastern United States found that, in general, managing a stand for the health of individual trees appears to be the best way to keep SPB in check.
+Foresters in the southeastern United States found that, in general, managing a stand for the health of individual trees appears to be the best way to keep SPB in check.
 In stands of pitch pine, thinning to release pitch pine crowns from competition might be the best way to protect them from outbreak attacks of SPB.

 For landscape trees, bark drenches can help prevent attacks on trees when the beetle is in outbreak mode.
 Trees that have already been attacked and show the blue-stain fungus in the sapwood cannot be saved as there is no treatment for the fungus.
 Drenching a forest full of trees is not practical.

 Woodlot owners and Christmas tree growers are encouraged by DEEP foresters to use proper sanitation when working with blue-stained wood.
 Hand saws, limb loppers and other equipment should be cleaned as there are indications that the fungus can be carried to healthy trees by infested tools.